101 Best Things to Do on Oʻahu, Hawaiʻi

 Additionally, the best thing about this tour is that, when you book, the captain is on your schedule, meaning you can customize your tour or simply take the captain’s recommendations!

 The Mānana and Waimano Ridge Trails are two sister ridge hikes, located only a short drive away from one another in central Oʻahu.
-The reason why I’m suggesting two trails under one recommendation is because it’s likely only practical to pick one or the other if you’re visiting the island.
+The reason why I’m suggesting two trails under one recommendation is because it’s likely only practical to hike one of the two if you’re visiting the island.

 This is because both trails are among the two longest ridge hikes on Oʻahu, and I only recommend them to visitors who are prepared for an all-day adventure, as they traverse some of Oʻahu’s most rugged terrain, reaching viewpoints that few venture far enough to see!